 Buyers should disclose the date of the award announcement.

 Evaluate major factors to mitigate risk

-Supply chain risk has been high in the natural gas market, which harms buyer power.
-Major factors that impact natural gas production include crude oil prices and production, as well as the goods associated with storage and transport, the prices of which are all subject to substantial volatility.
-While there...
+Supply chain risk is high in the natural gas market.
+The major factors that impact natural gas production include crude oil prices and production, as well as the goods associated with storage and transport, the prices of which are all subject to substantial volatility.
+While there is little risk that...
 Subscribe to learn more.